quasilyte/quasisolar-mission/docs/lore.md

 > The formal game goal is to defeat this final Krigia unit.
 > All other actions will affect the ending the player would get.

-## TODO

-Some parts that are not explained above, but probably should have been:

-* Who are "scavengers"?

 # Races info

 ## Vespion